andf-crl/docs/v21.1/cluster-settings.md

 - 	Changing a cluster setting is not instantaneous, as the change must be propagated to other nodes in the cluster.

-- 	Do not change cluster settings while [upgrading to a new version of CockroachDB](upgrade-cockroach-version.html).
+- 	Do not change cluster settings while [upgrading to a new [version](cluster-settings.html#setting-version) of CockroachDB](upgrade-cockroach-[version](cluster-settings.html#setting-version).html).
 Wait until all nodes have been upgraded before you make the change.

 ## See also